 Wonder how?
 Let’s explore the functions and impact of commercial banks on the economy.

-Commercial banks are a part of the financial system that form the backbone of our economy.
-These financial institutions offer services including opening bank accounts, cash deposits, loans, and many other banking services to individuals, small businesses, and corporations.
+Commercial banks are a part of the financial system that forms the backbone of our economy.
+These financial institutions offer services, including opening bank accounts, cash deposits, loans, and many other banking services to individuals, small businesses, and corporations.

-Commercial banks are the foundation of a strong economy that indicates extensive financial system in the country.
-These banks aid the financial activities of Government bodies, and boost investment across sectors in the country, thereby help in the country’s growth.
+Commercial banks are the foundation of a strong economy that indicates an extensive financial system in the country.
+These banks aid the financial activities of Government bodies and boost investment across sectors in the country, thereby helping in the country’s growth.

 One of the core banking operations is to handle the money deposited by bank account holders and ensure they can withdraw the money any time they want.
 This includes timely disbursal of interest on savings accounts.
 And to have sufficient funds to finance loans and other debt products.